KenHarlbar/alx-higher_level_programming/0x08-python-more_classes/README.md

 3. 3-rectangle.py - Write a class Rectangle that defines a rectangle by width and height

 4. 4-rectangle.py - Write a class Rectangle that defines a rectangle by width and height

+5. 5-rectangle.py - Write a class Rectangle that defines a rectangle by width and height